-However, we would point out that the DSIB inspectors have never awarded any new school on first inspection higher than a Good rating, and The Arbor School actually achieved a multitude of Very Good ratings, which will hopefully be reflected in its overall rating in its next inspection.
+However, we would point out that the DSIB inspectors have never awarded any new school on first inspection higher than a Good rating, and The Arbor School actually achieved a multitude of Very Good ratings.

-At the time of the KHDA inspection, the school had attracted 850 students from FS1 to Year 9, with the largest nationality group being from the UK.
+At the time of the most recent KHDA inspection, the school had attracted 850 students from FS1 to Year 10, with the largest nationality group being from the UK.
 The school had also attracted 10 Emirati students and had identified 68 students as Students of Determination.

 The 71 teachers - again all predominantly from the UK - are supported by a further 69 teaching assistants - an enormous additional resource, and with a teacher:student ratio of 1:12, students should be receiving individual attention with adaptation of the curriculum tailored to both individual and groups of students.
 Staff turnover, at 15%, is well below the UAE average of 20-22% and would also include a figure reflective of the addition of new staff joining the school as it expands, suggesting an even lower figure of staff leaving.